-3.21 Oldham is dependent on the GMMWPU and the Regional Aggregate Working Party's (RAWP) annual monitoring and the DCLG for aggregate figures.
+- 3.21 Oldham is dependent on the GMMWPU and the Regional Aggregate Working Party's (RAWP) annual monitoring and MHCLG for aggregate figures.
 These figures provide an aggregated figure for Greater Manchester, Halton, Warrington and Merseyside.
-They cannot be assigned to individual boroughs for confidentiality reasons.
+They cannot be assigned to individual boroughs for confidentiality reasons. - 3.22 The land won aggregate figures remain the same as in the previous iteration of the Minerals monitoring will be updated as soon as they are updated in future AMRs.
+It is hoped that a revised survey, currently being carried out will report back updated figures next year.